oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The TTS may need to rotate signing keys.
 When doing so, it MAY adopt the key rotation practices in Section 10.1.1 of {{OpenIdConnect}}.

 ## Transaction Tokens Are Not Authentication Credentials
 A workload MUST NOT use a transaction token to authenticate itself to another workload, service or the TTS.
-Transaction tokens represents information relevant to  decisions and are not workload identity credentials.
+Transaction tokens represents information relevant to authorization decisions and are not workload identity credentials.
 Authentication between the workload and the TTS is described in {{Mutual-Authentication}}.

 ### Txn-Token as a `subject_token`
 A TTS MUST exercise caution when receiving a Txn-token as a `subject_token`.
 Any Txn-Token issued in response to such a request is effectively a replacement Txn-Token.
 Replacing Txn-Tokens potentially negates the primary purpose of having Txn-Tokens.
 When issuing replacement Txn-Tokens, a TTS: